 Fair Debt Collection Practice Advocates in Your Corner

-At Cogburn Law Offices in Las Vegas, we serve as dedicated advocates for clients, holding creditors to the terms of the Fair Debt Collection Practices Act.
+At Cogburn Law in Las Vegas, we serve as dedicated advocates for clients, holding creditors to the terms of the Fair Debt Collection Practices Act.
 The FDCPA imposes restrictions on the way debt collectors can communicate while collecting a debt, including the following:

 - Time and place: Generally, debt collectors may not contact you at a time or place that is unusual or known to be inconvenient to you.
 They are prohibited from contacting you before 8 a.m. or after 9 p.m., or at work if they know you are not allowed to receive such communications while working.